leun-hammi/password-generator/README.md

-hi...🖤
+PASSWORD GENERATOR🔐
-this project helps us to make a strong password with our preferenced no.of letters, symbols, numbers...😊
+   This is the password generator I created.
+It helps you to make a strong and secure password with your preferenced no.of letters, symbols, numbers...